mgmacleod/context-mechanics/docs/foundation/interface-design-principles.md

 **Document Purpose**: Establish principles and approaches for designing interfaces specifically for context mechanics research and application
 **Audience**: Researchers and developers working on human-AI collaboration systems
-**Related**: All context engineering and collaboration protocol documents
+**Related**: All context mechanics and collaboration protocol documents